 Graduate Bridge and Early Access Programs

-Graduate bridge programs are accelerated courses of study that lead to master’s degrees in social work, business and elementary education.
+Graduate bridge programs are accelerated courses of study that lead to master’s degrees in social work, business, rehabilitation counseling and elementary education.
 These programs permit you to begin working on a master’s degree while you’re still completing undergraduate requirements.
-If you attend summer sessions, you can complete your graduate work in only one additional year after you receive your bachelor’s degree.

 This program is available to qualified senior psychology and/or sociology majors.
-In your senior year, you can take up to 12 credit hours at the graduate level, which count toward both a bachelor’s and a master’s degree.
+In your senior year, you can take up to 12 credit hours at the graduate level, which count toward both a bachelor’s degree and a Master of Business Administration degree at Maryville University.

 Elementary Education Bridge